kylescudder/vscodetodo/README.md

 API moved to seperate project to make hosting simpler for me.
 Removed unnecessary layers of directories

+### 0.0.8

+Now uses hosted API rather than having to have locally run Express server Fixed issue with selected categorie now being set on load

 pls be nice ☺